Criminal Defenses in Florida: Understanding Lack of Intent

 Actus reus is the defendant's physical actions or conduct.
 Mens rea (“guilty mind”) is the defendant's mental state or criminal intent at the time of the act.
 For a defendant to be criminally responsible for a crime, they must possess the required intent when they do the act.

 At Rodriguez & Williamson, PLLC, we can examine your case and determine whether a lack of intent is a good defense.
-Call us today at 813-320-7500 or fill out an online form today to schedule a Free.
+Call us today at 813-320-7500 or fill out an online form today to schedule a free consultation.

 Example of Lack of Intent as a Defense in Florida